About the HVAC/R Program

 Advancement Opportunities in the HVAC Industry

-The HVAC industry is one that offers ample on-the-job training.
-Once you have worked under the supervision of a more experienced technician for a while, you might consider pursuing specialty certification.
-Commercial refrigeration, radiant heating systems, solar panels, and testing and balancing are just four options available to you.
-With smart technology accelerating at a rapid pace, the demand for people with advanced building and installation knowledge will only continue to grow.
+The HVAC industry offers ample on-the-job training.
+Once you have worked under the supervision of a more experienced technician for a while, consider pursuing a specialty certification.
+Commercial refrigeration, radiant heating systems, solar panels, and testing and balancing are just four options available.
+With smart technology accelerating rapidly, the demand for people with advanced building and installation knowledge will only continue to grow.
 This is another area of advancement for you to consider.

 HVAC Training Curriculum

-In Ohio Business College’s HVAC/R training program, you will be prepared for an entry-level HVAC/R technician position, assisting more experienced technicians with installation, repairs and maintenance.
-In the confines of our smaller class sizes, you’ll have more access to our school's caring instructors who have valuable real world experience in the HVAC/R field.
+Ohio Business College’s HVAC/R training program, will prepare you for an entry-level HVAC/R technician position, assisting more experienced technicians with installation, repairs and maintenance.
+In the confines of our smaller class sizes, you’ll have more access to our school's caring instructors with valuable real-world experience in the HVAC/R field.

-Our HVAC training program, which consists of 64 credit hours, combines the crucial knowledge of textbook learning with the practical experience of hands-on learning.
+Our HVAC/R training program, which consists of 64 credit hours, combines the crucial knowledge of textbook learning with the practical hands-on learning experience.
 The coursework in our HVAC/R diploma program will immerse you in subjects and skills such as:

 - Residential Heating and Cooling